benmvp/slides/2016/rwreact/iso-react.md

 - We still have the typical legacy ball-of-mud huge app in our Django layer
 - Working on factoring out things to SOA, but it's a lot!
 Long process
 - Would have to replicate a lot of legacy logic in our Node server that's in Django
-- Already making a huge “gamble” with React
+- Already making a huge “gamble” with React in general

 /////